sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 |             | 10.0 |      |      |      |      |      |
 +-------------+------+------+------+------+------+------+

 We then count up the number of checkmarks.
-This is our test statistic, *W*.\ [#]_ The actual sampling distribution for *W* is somewhat complicated, and I’ll skip the details.
-For our purposes, it’s sufficient to note that the interpretation of *W* is qualitatively the same as the interpretation of *t* or *z*.
+Thit is our test statistic, *W*.\ [#]_ The actual sampling distribution for *W* is somewhat complicated, and I will skip the details.
+For our purposes, it is sufficient to note that the interpretation of *W* is qualitatively the same as the interpretation of *t* or *z*.
 That is, if we want a two-sided test then we reject the null hypothesis when *W* is very large or very small, but if we have a directional (i.e.,